-Reserves and Resources Growth Performance (only assessable once the Company has been in production for a minimum of 18 months) Internal Strategic Target LTI KPI % of Performance Rights Vesting Reserves and resources depleted No performance rights vesting December and Reserves and resources maintained 50% vesting of the performance rights Reserves and Resources Growth Performance Reserves grown by up to 30% and resources at least maintained Between 50% and 100% vesting (pro-rata on a straight line basis) of the performance rights Reserves grown by 30% or more and resources at least maintained 100% of performance rights vesting
+Reserves and Resources Growth Performance (only assessable once the Company has been in production for a minimum of 18 months) Internal Strategic LTI KPI % of Performance Rights Ves Reserves and resources depleted No performance rights vesting Reserves and Reserves and resources maintained 50% vesting of the performance rights Resources Growth Performance Reserves grown by up to 30% and resources at least maintained Between 50% and 100% vesting (pro-rata on a straight line basis) of the performance rights Reserves grown by 30% or more and resources at least maintained 100% of performance rights vesting

-7.1 Principles of compensation (continued)

-Internal strategic target (continued)
+Remuneration report - audited 8.1 Principles of compensation (continued) Internal strategic target (continued)

-The table in section 7.2 of the Directors' report provides details of the number and value of performance rights granted to executives in FY2018.
+The table in section 7.2 of the Directors' report provides details of the number and value of performance rights granted to executives.
+No performance rights have been granted to directors or executives in relation to the 2019 year or since the end of the financial year.